ritua2/greyfish/cloud-distributed/README.md

 cd cloud-distributed/storage-node
 ```

 Setup a storage node, using the same *orchestra_key*, *Mysql Credentials* and *URL_BASE* environmental variables as the manager node.
-Other environmental variables defined below:
+Other environmental variables are defined below:
 * NODE_KEY: Individual key associated with each node
 * FILESYSTEM: Filesystem where all data will stored. 'overlay', by default.
 * MAX_STORAGE: Maximum total storage allowed for users in KB, must be a positive integer